 Robert grew up in Oregon and is 7th generation Mormon.
 When his family found out that he was gay, he was kicked out and disowned.
 He took what little money and clothing he had and bought a Greyhound bus ticket to Portland, Oregon.|

 “My first night sleeping on the street was very cold and rainy.
-On my second night in an effort to try to sleep indoors out of the cold put me in a situation that ended with me being raped.
-A few days later I found a shelter for homeless youth.
-In the following months the shelter helped me find a paid internship and permanent housing.
-After 3 months I finally had a job, my own apartment and most importantly a safe place to sleep at night.”
+On my second night in an effort to try to sleep indoors out of the cold put me in a situation that ended with me being raped."
+A few days later he was able to find a shelter for homeless youth.
+In the following months he found a paid internship and permanent housing.

 Robert moved to San Francisco in 2007.
 Since the passage of Proposition 8 in California he has traveled the country fighting for Full Federal Equality for the LGBTQ community.
 Robert is an activist at heart and has stood up for marriage equality, women's rights, trans rights, worker's rights, LGBT people of faith, homelessness and suicide prevention.
 Since testing HIV positive on March 1, 2012 Robert is now working on HIV/AIDS awareness, advocacy and to end the stigma of people living with HIV/AIDS.

 Since joining the leadership of Affirmation in 2009 Robert has served as the Young Adults Program Director, Outreach and Advocacy Director, Membership Director and in 2012 as Vice President.